getsentry/sentry-elixir/docs/config.rst

   Set this to a module that implements the ``Sentry.EventFilter`` behaviour if you would like to prevent certain exceptions from being sent.
 See below for further documentation.

+.. describe:: hackney_opts

+  Sentry uses [hackney](https://github.com/benoitc/hackney).
+If you would like to set [options](https://github.com/benoitc/hackney/blob/master/doc/hackney.md#request5) for hackney requests, they can be provided via this configuration.

 Testing Your Configuration
 --------------------------